 Founded August 16, 1950 in Washington by Zelda Fichandler, Tom Fichandler and Edward Mangum, Arena Stage is a flagship American theater.
 We were one of the first nonprofit theaters in the U.S. and a pioneer of the regional theater movement.
 We were the first regional theater to transfer a production to Broadway, the first invited by the U.S. State Department to tour behind the Iron Curtain, and the first to receive the Regional Theater Tony Award.
 Taking a leadership role in extending theater’s horizons, we have implemented groundbreaking policies and programs, promoting diversity in all aspects of theater, from theatergoing to production.

 Today, Arena Stage remains one of the most robust nonprofit theaters in the U.S., serving an annual audience of more than 300,000.
-Led by Artistic Director Molly Smith and Executive Director Edgar Dobie, Arena Stage at the Mead Center for American Theater is a leading center for the production, presentation, development and study of American theater.
+Led by Artistic Director Molly Smith and Executive Producer Edgar Dobie, Arena Stage at the Mead Center for American Theater is a leading center for the production, presentation, development and study of American theater.
 It is a home for American Voices in the nation’s capital, a showcase of the broad range of work from the country’s leading and emerging artists, a birthplace for new American work, and a space to engage audiences in the history, breadth and legacy of the American theater.

 The Early Years